Lucasbrunoferreira/python-tornado-api-rest/README.md

 After preparing your environment and your virtualenv, follow the steps:

 * `cd project-folder`
-* `pip install -r requeriments.txt`
+* `pip install -r requirements.txt`
-* `define your connection mongo string in persistence/mongo or define a `
-* set the MONGO_URI environment variable (for connection to the database) on your machine, or manually change the persistence/mongo file
+*  set the MONGO_URI environment variable (for connection to the database) and the APP_PORT variable (port on which the application will run) on your machine, or manually change the settings.py file.
 * `python main.py`

 Run application with docker:
 * `cd project-folder`
 * `docker build -t api-tornado-img .`
-* set a MONGODB URI environment variable no following command and run it.
+*  set a MONGODB_URI environment variable no following command and run it.
-* `docker run -d -p 8081:8000 --name api-tornado -e MONGO_URI="mongodb://user:password@host:port/database" api-tornado-img:latest`
+* `docker run -d -p 8080:8080 --name api-tornado -e MONGO_URI="mongodb://user:password@host:port/database" api-tornado-img:latest`
 * your application is running in 8081 port

 ##